-Are you a bird lover who enjoys reading books on birds?
+Are you a bird lover who wants to identify them easily?
 Then what for waiting?
 We’ve selected a list of the best birding books to help you find more about birding due to your passion.

-Birders use their accent, a way to associate with one another.
+Birders use their accents, as a way to associate with one another.
 In a single calendar year, it is hard to identify as many birds.
 These books are the readings ideal for bird lovers!

 Bird-watching is a pleasurable pastime that must be pursued.
 It offers enormous quantities of data to wildlife experts.
 It is helpful to one’s physical and mental health and is eco-friendly.